The Sword in the Stone (1963 film): Plot

-After the King of England, Uther Pendragon, dies without an heir to the throne, a sword magically appears inside an anvil atop a stone, with an inscription proclaiming that whoever removes it is the rightful King of England.
-Many have failed to remove the sword, which becomes forgotten, leaving England in the Dark Ages.
+After the King of England, Uther Pendragon, dies without an heir to his throne, a sword magically appears inside an anvil atop a stone, with an inscription proclaiming that whoever removes it will be the future king.
+Many have unsuccessfully attempted to remove the sword, and the sword becomes forgotten, leaving England in the Dark Ages.

-Years later, an 11-year-old orphan named Arthur, commonly called Wart, accidentally scares off a deer his older foster brother Sir Kay was hunting, causing Kay to launch his arrow into the forest.
+Years later, a 12-year-old orphan named Arthur, commonly called the Wart, accidentally scares off a deer his older foster brother Kay was hunting, causing Kay to launch his arrow into the forest.
 While retrieving the arrow, Arthur meets Merlin, an elderly wizard who lives with his talking pet owl Archimedes.
 Merlin declares himself Arthur's tutor and returns with him to his home, a castle run by Sir Ector, Arthur's foster father.
-Ector's friend, Sir Pellinore, arrives to announce that the winner of the upcoming New Year's Day tournament in London will be crowned king.
+Ector's friend, Sir Pelinore, arrives to announce that the winner of the upcoming New Year's Day tournament in London will be crowned king.
 Ector decides Kay will be a contender and appoints Arthur as Kay's squire.

 To educate Arthur, Merlin transforms them both into fish.
-They swim in the castle moat to learn about physics.
+They swim in the castle moat to learn about physics, until an angry pike attacks the pair.
 After the lesson, Arthur is sent to the kitchen as punishment for attempting to relate what happened to Ector and Kay.
 Merlin enchants the dishes to wash themselves, then takes Arthur out again for another lesson.

 For the next lesson, Merlin transforms them both into squirrels to learn about gravity.
 Arthur almost gets eaten by a wolf, but is saved by a female squirrel who falls in love with him.
 After they return to human form, Ector accuses Merlin of using black magic on the dishes.
 Arthur defends Merlin, but Ector punishes Arthur by giving Kay another squire, Hobbs.